RichCaloggero/periodic-table/README.md

    + press enter when screen reader is running to get info about an element (most will synthesize a click for you)
 - keyboard navigation mode
    + provides arrow key navigation around the table
-- minimal formating via stylesheet
+- minimal formatting via stylesheet
 - no attempt to colorize (seems to be many common color schemes, but no "standard" one)
-   + should be straightforward to add via syltsheet
+   + should be straightforward to add via stylesheet

 [See it running here](./periodic-table.html)